-Today we will know what is a short term debt fund and how it works.
+Today we will know what is a short-term debt fund and how it works.
 If you shop in a grocery store.
-So you know that everything has a last date.
+So you know that everything has the last date.
 Like vegetables can spoil in 1 day.
-Vegetables like Tomato, Began, remain fresh for 3 to 4 days.
-And onions, potatoes stay fresh for months.
+Vegetables like tomatoes, Began, remain fresh for 3 to 4 days.
+And onions and potatoes stay fresh for months.

 Debt funds work in the same way Debt funds are a lesson in Mutual Funds.
 So today in this article we will know what is short term debt fund, what are its advantages, what are its disadvantages.

 If we understand everything in this article, then let us understand what is debt fund.